-How to Add Google Analytics Tracking Code to WordPress
+How To Add Google Analytics To WordPress Without a Plugin

 When you think about the greatest pairings of all time, you probably think about duos like Batman and Robin, Mickey and Minnie, and peanut butter and jelly.
-I mean, you can’t find more compatibility than those couples, right?
 Then again, there is the very modern duo of WordPress and Google Analytics.

 While they might not make the layman’s list of greatest partners, I bet they’d be pretty high up there for WordPress design, development, and marketing professionals.

-If you have a WordPress website, then you should have Google Analytics, too.
-No questions asked.
-It’s not like the two can’t exist without one another (as is the case in any healthy relationship), but I’d argue that the universe just doesn’t seem right when the two aren’t paired up.
-The question is: where do you make this love connection happen?
+If you have a WordPress website, then you should have Google Analytics (GA), too — no questions asked.
+It’s not like the two can’t exist without one another (as in any healthy relationship), but I’d argue that the universe just doesn’t seem right when the two aren’t paired up.
+The question is: how do you make this love connection happen?

-Well, you’re most likely aware of at least one of three options available to help you connect Google Analytics to your WordPress site.
-Each of which grants Google access to your site so it can start pulling in and reporting on performance data.
+You’re most likely aware of at least one of three options available to help you connect Google Analytics to your WordPress site:

-- Add Google Analytics tracking to the backend wp-content folder with a simple plugin.
+- Add Google Analytics to WordPress without a plugin.